veikkonyfors/AdventOfCode2020/app/advent2020day4validatepassports/README.md

 # Advent of Code 2020 day 4

-Solution for day's first puzzle.
+Solution for day's both puzzles.

-One needs to store puzzle input into File(applicationContext.filesDir, "?.txt").
+One needs to store puzzle input into File(applicationContext.filesDir, "credentials.txt").

-Second puzzle on the way.
-Still